dstroma/datetimex-quickie/README.md

 # SYNOPSIS

+        # Default export 'quickie' to 'DateTime'
         use DateTimeX::Quickie;

-        # Create from list
+        # Create from list, epoch, or ISO string
         my $dt1 = DateTime->quickie(2023, 03, 01, 0, 0, 0, 'America/Chicago');

-        # Create from epoch time
-        my $dt2 = DateTime->quickie(time);
+        my $dt2 = DateTime->quickie(946684800); # 1 Jan 2000

-        # Create from string
         my $dt3 = DateTime->quickie('1978-07-04 20:18:45');

+        # Alternate interface with no export
+        use DateTimeX::Quickie ();
+        my $dt4 = DateTimeX::Quickie->new(DateTime => '2024-01-01 00:00:00');
+        my $dt4 = DateTimeX::Quickie->new('My::DateTime' => $string);

 # DESCRIPTION

-This module offers a quickie() class method that can be exported into DateTime or another specified module.
-It may also be used without exporting anything.
-It returns new DateTime objects or objects from a DateTime-compatible class.
+The purpose of this module is to be able to create DateTime objects (or objects of a DateTime-like class) quickly with little typing.

+By default, the quickie() method is exported to the DateTime package.
+You can also export to a different package, or not export anything ata all.

 This module takes a "do what I mean" approach and attempts to parse datetimes passed as either a list, arrayref, an epoch time, or an ISO8601-like string.

-The most simple use is to call DateTime->quickie with no arguments which returns a DateTime object equivalent to 0000-01-01 00:00:00.
+The most simple use is to call with no arguments which returns an object equivalent to 0000-01-01 00:00:00.

 # JUSTIFICATION